Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 Creating your Kanban from scratch
 `````````````````````````````````

-To create your own Kanban, you will need create a tracker.
+To create your own Kanban, you will need to create a tracker.
 Once your tracker has been created, go to the Agile Dashboard service of your project.
 Click on the ``Add a Kanban`` button located in the header of the right hand side section.
 In the modal, enter a name for your Kanban, select your newly created tracker and validate.